Categories

 We stayed five years in Greece.

-All these people around me were living without God, without Jesus ruling their hearts!
-They were grieving God with their worldly lives, their adulteries, their greed, their self-centredness, their worshipping of Mary and the “Saints”, their refusal to even read the Words of God…
+They were grieving God with their worldly lives, their many adulteries that are so common in our societies, their greed, their self-centredness, their idolatrous worshipping of Mary and the “Saints”, their refusal to even read the Words of God…

 They were bound for hell, and I had to warn them!

 They would not even give me an opportunity to tell them what I knew!
+Instead, they would try to convince me that the Orthodox Church and theology was the right one, the only one that God approves of…

 I was utterly frustrated.

-7. Back to Africa
+9. Back to Africa

-My parents had offered to employ me in their bakery, and I was sure I would be of much more use to God and my fellow men there.
+My parents had offered to employ me in their bakery, and I was sure that I would be of much more use to God and my fellow men there.

 Their papers and maps were not lying…

-My money was never to be returned, and I had to give up my plans of making a “mission” in order to help the poor villagers to improve their lives and faith.
+I had to give up my plans of starting a “mission” in order to help the poor villagers nearby to improve their lives and faith.

 My wife and I asked again for guidance from our Heavenly Father, fasting three days and nights, and the answer came some months later: